joshheinrichs/mumble-jukebox/README.md

 # mumble-bot

 A simple mumble bot for playing YouTube audio.
+Simply send the bot a YouTube link, and it will download and play the audio.
 There's not much in here at the moment, but this will probably be extended as time goes on.

+This bot is _very_ early into development, so I'd reccomend not using it yet.
+Simple features like a queueing system, filesize limits, and file deletion haven't been added yet, meaning that it is very breakable if exposed to the wrong person.

 ### Setup